brianholland99/main_system_install/initial.md

    ==> Select 'Continue'

-3. Updates and other software -> Normal installation / Download updates while installing Ubuntu are enabled.
+3. Updates and other software -> Minimal installation / Download updates while installing Ubuntu are enabled.

-   ==> Enable "Install third-party software for graphics and Wi-Fi hardware and addtional media formats" then select 'Continue'.
+   Leave "Install third-party software for graphics and Wi-Fi hardware and addtional media formats" disabled then select 'Continue'.

 4. Installation type -> Some option will be default based on what OS's are there.
    One of these options may have worked and left 2nd disk